ananyashinde2434/TLE-Eliminators-in-cpp/README.md

 # TLE-Eliminators-in-cpp
-This is a File where i will add the solutoons to TLE eleiminators questions in the language of C++.
+This is a File where i will add the solutions to TLE eleiminators questions in the language of C++.